 This character, a superheroine whose adventures took place in a Britain existing in the realm of Faerie, appeared in in a back-up feature in several issues of Hero Comics' short-lived black & white series Flare.
 A companion of Britannia's named Lance was introduced in Flare v.2, #12 (1993).
 The following issue strongly suggested that Lance was Sir Lancelot, who "for a thousand years and more... [had] been doing penance for his one great sin."
 (See the Iron Fist entry below for a similar treatment of Lancelot's survival.)

-Marvel's third hero to bear the name Captain Marvel (none of whom bear any relation to the original "Marvel Family" character) became involved with a plot by Merlin (the "imposter" version introduced in Thor #96) to summon Grendel's mother (from Beowulf) to aid him in his quest for the Holy Grail in Captain Marvel v.5, #20-21 (2001).
+Marvel's third hero to bear the name Captain Marvel (none of whom bear any relation to the original "Marvel Family" character discussed below) became involved with a plot by Merlin (the "imposter" version introduced in Thor #96) to summon Grendel's mother (from the epic poem Beowulf) to aid him in his quest for the Holy Grail in Captain Marvel v.5, #20-21 (2001).

 The